maryambaizhigit/Term-Project-MET-CS-777-Garbage-Detection/README.md

 To run the code, follow these steps:

-1. Clone the repository to your local machine: git clone https://github.com/yourusername/your-repository-name.git
+1. Clone the repository to your local machine: git clone https://github.com/maryambaizhigit/Term-Project-MET-CS-777-Garbage-Detection.git
-2. Navigate to the cloned repository directory.
+2. Navigate to the cloned repository directory: cd your-repository-name
 3. Install the required packages.
 4. Run the scripts for each model.
 5. Add any additional instructions if the code needs to be run with specific flags or configurations.